-You may not think about how to bleed a radiator too often, but you’ll certainly notice if you need to – especially with the winter evenings quickly setting in.
+You may not think about your central heating system too often, but you’ll certainly notice if it goes wrong – especially with the autumnal evenings quickly setting in.

-To learn how to bleed a radiator effectively follow our tips below, or check out the video.
+To learn how to bleed your radiator effectively follow our tips below, or check out the video.

 Does your radiator feel cold at the top and warm at the bottom?
 If so, air might be trapped and it may need bleeding.

 Before you start make sure you switch the heating off at the main controls and wait for the system to cool down

 Find the bleed valve on the affected radiator – it’s usually a small handle on one side.

 Bleeding radiators can be a messy job, especially if yours is badly affected.
 Place some old sheets under the valve to catch any water, and it’s also a good idea to wrap your hand in some cloth – any water spraying from the valve could be very hot.

 Turn the bleed valve anticlockwise using the bleed key.
 If you can’t find yours they can be easily picked up at a local DIY store.
 Upon turning the valve, there’ll be a slight hissing sound which is air being released.
 The goal here is to see water dribbling from the valve – when this occurs we know then that all of the air has escaped from the radiator.